Psi Chi: Awards and grants

+Publications

 Psi Chi Journal of Psychological Research

-Psi Chi publishes a quarterly peer-reviewed journal featuring original research conducted by undergraduates, graduate students, and faculty mentors.
+Psi Chi publishes a quarterly peer-reviewed journal named the Psi Chi Journal of Psychological Research.
+The journal features original research conducted by undergraduates, graduate students, and faculty mentors.
 To increase dissemination across the psychological community, all articles are available free online.
 The journal is indexed in EBSCO, and in PsycINFO, a database service of the American Psychological Association with over 3 million records of peer-reviewed scholarly literature.

-Eye on Psi Chi Magazine
+Eye on Psi Chi

-Psi Chi also publishes a quarterly magazine, which features career and graduate school advice, updates in popular areas of psychology, and special announcements to keep readers connected with the organization.
-Notable authors and distinguished interviews include Robert Sternberg, Susan Fiske, Anthony Greenwald, Florence Denmark, and Phillip Zimbardo.
+Psi Chi publishes a quarterly magazine called Eye on Psi Chi, which features career and graduate school advice, updates in popular areas of psychology, and special announcements to keep readers connected with the organization.
+Notable authors and distinguished interviews include Robert Sternberg, Susan Fiske, Anthony Greenwald, Florence Denmark, Peter Gray, John C. Norcross, and Phillip Zimbardo.
 All Eye articles are available free online.

 Activities

 Psi Chi members may attend national and regional conventions, held yearly.
 Some chapters provide information on graduate study in psychology and assist members in the graduate school application process.
 Tutoring, community service, and social events are also common activities of Psi Chi chapters.